 Human Resources and Security Specialists should use this tool to determine the correct investigation level for any covered position within the U.S. Federal Government.

 Visit this federal site to search for our regulatory notices, proposed and final rules.

 See the latest tweets on our Twitter feed, like our Facebook pages, watch our YouTube videos, and page through our Flickr photos.

-You will be happy to know that our retired Federal employees and entitled surviving family members of deceased Federal employees and retirees will receive a 1.5% Cost-of-Living Adjustment (COLA) effective December 1, 2013.
-You will see your annuity increase in the January 2, 2014 payment.
+Did you hear?
+Federal retirees and survivors will receive a 1.7% Cost-of-Living adjustment (COLA) effective December 1, 2014.
+You will see the increase in the January 2, 2015, payment.

 OPM will continue to keep your transactions on SOL secure and easy for you to access as we move toward a modern and responsive system that meets your needs now and in the future.

 Just as I promised, we’ve added another new feature to Services Online (SOL).
 Now, you can see your current Federal Employees Group Life Insurance (FEGLI) coverage on line.

 To view and download your FEGLI or Verification of Life Insurance you will first need to log into SOL.
 If you have forgotten your password or have not logged onto SOL within the last 15 months simply log in to www.ServicesOnline.opm.gov and click the “forgot password link” to request a password.

 Once you log in to SOL, select the Verification of Life Insurance (FEGLI) link.
 Then follow the easy on screen instructions to print your FEGLI coverage information.